dotnet/csharplang/spec/documentation-comments.md

 ### &lt;see&gt; {#see .Appendix3}

 This tag allows a link to be specified within text.
-Use &lt;seealso&gt; (§D.3.15) to indicate text that is to appear in a *See Also* subclause.
+Use `<seealso>` (§D.3.15) to indicate text that is to appear in a *See Also* subclause.

 **Syntax:**